josmar-crwdstffng/angular/aio/content/guide/structural-directives.md

 <a id="one-per-element"></a>
 ## One structural directive per element

-It's a quite common use-case to repeat a block of HTML but only when a particular condition is true.
+It is a quite common use-case to repeat a block of HTML but only when a particular condition is true.
 An intuitive way to do that is to put both an `*ngFor` and an `*ngIf` on the same element.
 However, since both `*ngFor` and `*ngIf` are structural directives, this would be treated as an error by the compiler.
 You may apply only one _structural_ directive to an element.

 The reason is simplicity.
 Structural directives can do complex things with the host element and its descendants.